farnoosh27/NLP/regular_expression/regular_expression.md

 Python provides several libraries and tools that offer lemmatization functionality, including NLTK (Natural Language Toolkit), spaCy, and TextBlob.
 These libraries often support multiple languages and provide built-in lemmatization algorithms or access to pre-trained models for lemmatization.**

+### stemming vs lemmatizing
+Lemmatization:

+Lemmatization aims to reduce words to their canonical or dictionary form, known as the lemma.
+It takes into account the part of speech (POS) of the word and applies morphological analysis to produce the correct lemma.
+Lemmatization typically produces more meaningful and linguistically valid results compared to stemming.
+It requires access to a dictionary or a lexical resource that provides information about word forms and their corresponding lemmas.
+Lemmatization is slower and computationally more expensive compared to stemming due to the need for POS tagging and dictionary lookups.
+Example: Lemmatizing the word "running" to "run" or "better" to "good".
+Stemming:

+Stemming aims to reduce words to their common base or stem by removing word suffixes.
+It applies simple heuristics or rule-based algorithms to remove affixes without considering the word's meaning or part of speech.
+Stemming can sometimes result in non-linguistic or invalid word forms.
+It doesn't require access to a dictionary or POS tagging, making it faster and computationally less expensive compared to lemmatization.
+Example: Stemming the word "running" to "run" or "better" to "bet".